 The reasons you explained to me are very valid and understandable.
 To avoid hurt feelings, I would just leave out the part about you “wanting to be alone for your trip” 🙂

 You can say something like, “We’ve both thought about it and decided that a big hometown wedding is not for us – it’s not our style or how we envision starting off your new lives.
 Our dream is to have a romantic, intimate ceremony and honeymoon on a tropical island.
 But because of our busy schedules, the only time that will work is the Thanksgiving break.
 We don’t want to inconvenience anyone and make them feel obligated to travel during the busiest and most expensive time of the year.
-So we’ve made the decision to just have a private ceremony without guests.
+So we’ve made the decision to just have a private destination wedding with no guests.
 The greatest gift anyone can give us is to be understanding of our decision and wish us the best.”
 Then after the wedding, send an announcement like the one I suggested before.

-Everyone seems to forget that it’s the quality of the marriage that counts, not how big the one day wedding celebration is.
+Everyone seems to forget that it’s the quality of the marriage that counts, not how big the one-day wedding celebration is.
 I think that what you are planning is fantastic, romantic and you will not regret it.

 Whether you announce it before or after the fact, take lots of pictures and bring them home to share with family and friends.
 I would also love to see them! 🙂